 The Lions finally broke through in the 60th minute, but it was off another opportunity that was nearly wasted.
 Kljestan got forward and had an opportunity to shoot but instead tried to cross for Dwyer and his pass was blocked.
 But the acting captain regained possession and lifted a ball to the back post that Dwyer nodded home to tie the score.
 That’s six goals in six matches played on the year for Dom.

 Kljestan has either scored a goal or assisted on one in every game of the Lions’ six-game win streak.

 RSL nearly pulled the goal right back.
 Plata’s cross cleared Schuler by inches and fell onto Baird’s foot.
 The Real Salt Lake forward settled it with a deft first touch and blasted a shot that forced a sliding kick save from Bendik.
-It was a huge save in the 62nd minute because the Lions took the lead seconds later.
-Yotún’s corner kick cross found Sané’s head and the defender powered his first MLS goal past Rimando to make it 2-1 in the 63rd minute.
+It was a huge stop in the 62nd minute, because the Lions took the lead seconds later.
+Yotún’s corner kick cross found Sané’s head, and the defender powered his first MLS goal past Rimando to make it 2-1 in the 63rd minute.

 “I’m very happy for the team.
 For us it was a glad day, particularly for me, it was a first goal and it helped,” Sané said when asked about his goal.